 Medical Assistant VACANCY Due to SHS's funding problems, a full time Medical Assistant vacancy has been carried for several years; staffing levels have dropped significantly in the Race service location, partly by default (retiring employee locations), combined with the addition of MH positions that evolved beyond our revenue capacity, putting this position on freeze.
 This has produced increased workloads on others, some out of class work by the CNPs, and some things just aren't being done, as related to clinical quality assurance activities.
-A part time STNC has been available to offset some of the direct services for the last two years, but is now being eliminated due to the college's freeze for ongoing STNCs.
-The department is challenged in finding labor to keep operations in the Race facility functional for swells in direct service need, and to assist with various, periodic projects during the year.
-Combined with the vacant CNP position, operations are vulnerable currently.
-Shifting Petaluma Campus Medical Assistant hours to Santa Rosa more is under consideration, yet this "maintenance of effort" position should not be taken off the books for restoration in the future.
+Shifting Petaluma Campus Medical Assistant o Santa Rosa is being requested wit STNC backfill until a reorganization is accomplished, with a probably reduction in FTE.